-The legacy award specifically recognizes a person whose influence and activities left a lasting, positive impression on the community, while raising the standard of excellence for future generations, said Ann Price, president of the SPA.
+The legacy award specifically recognizes a person whose influence and activities left a lasting, positive impression on the community, while raising the standard of excellence for future generations, said Jacqui Halvorson, SPA awards committee chair.

 Heylman was born in Spokane and attended the University of Kansas, where he was a student in the V-12 Navy College Training Program.
 He graduated in 1945 with a bachelor’s degree in architectural engineering.

 Heylman returned to Spokane and was employed with G.A.
-Pehrson, Whitehouse and Price as well as John P. O’Neill before opening his own architecture firm, Warren C. Heylman and Associates in 1952.
+Pehrson, Whitehouse and Price as well as John P. O’Neill before opening his own architectural firm, Warren C. Heylman and Associates, in 1952.

 Martin said during the 1950s, her father embraced the mindset of modern architecture and developed clients who believed in his work as well as provided him with opportunities to create iconic sculptures in Spokane.